 Population - 668,000Median Value Of Home - $269,800Median Rent - $1,131

 The city of Boulder is largely a college town since it is home to the University of Colorado which is the largest university in the state.
 The campus attracts thousands of students and this increases the number of young people occupying Boulder and its streets.
 It should come as no surprise that many of the stores and activities here are oriented towards students.

 The scenic landscape in Boulder is unbeatable.
-You get to live in close proximity to Flagstaff mountain, Flatirons and Eldorado Canyon State Park.
-There’s all kinds of outdoor communities.
+You get to live in close proximity to Flagstaff Mountain, Flatirons, and Eldorado Canyon State Park.
+There are all kinds of outdoor communities.
 You can join cycling groups, kayaking, hiking groups, and even rock climbing communities.

 The city of Boulder is built for outdoorsy and young people.
 It might lack the diversity of Denver where there’s a good composition of people of all ages and at all stages of life.
 It’s also pretty expensive to live in Boulder compared to the affordability of other cities.